simo075j/CI-CD_dynamic_Firewall_ADO_Agent/README.md

 # CI-CD_dynamic_Firewall_ADO_Agent
-This project includes a CI/CD pipelines for deploying a database project to a vnet integrated(private) sql server by dynamically opening and closing firewall rules
+This project includes a CI/CD pipeline for opening/closing firewall rules based on the ADO agents dynamic ip-range.
+Furthermore the pipeline deploys users and access on a (private) vnet integrated sql server while the firewall port is open.
+Finally the firewall rules is closed again.